Ball in Serena's court at Wimbledon with rivals' fitness doubts - RFI

 "They all feel they have a chance against Serena."

-Barty will go into Wimbledon without a warm-up tournament on grass after pulling out due to a hip injury in the middle of the second set of her second round match at the French Open.
+World number one Ashleigh Barty will go into Wimbledon without a warm-up tournament on grass.

-The 25-year-old Australian has been practising on grass at Wimbledon labelling them "baby steps" as the 2019 French Open champion bids to be fighting fit.
+However, she says she has recovered from the hip injury which forced her to withdraw from the French Open.

-Halep too will open her defence of the title -- Wimbledon having been cancelled last year due to the coronavirus pandemic -- without a match on grass under her belt.
+The 25-year-old has the added motivation of it being the 50th anniversary of fellow indigenous Australian Evonne Goolagong Cawley won the first of her two Wimbledon titles.

 Barbora Krejcikova is the form player after her surprise triumph in the French Open.